Skip to main content

 Shannon Jette

-Associate Professor and Director of Graduate Studies, Kinesiology
+Associate Professor and Director of Undergraduate Studies, Kinesiology

-Dr. Jette runs the THINC lab and is part of the NatureRx@UMD Laboratory at UMD.
+Dr. Jette is part of the Physical Cultural Studies (PCS) research specialization and is co-founder of the NatureRx@UMD Laboratory at UMD.

 Contact